310mc/https-310mc.github.io-tl/source/_posts/sub_story/melancholic_club_activities.md

 And actually, there were way more first years at first, but they all ran away thanks to that masked freak.
 I’m the only one left.

-…Like I said, if Hokuto-senpai weren’t there, I would’ve ran away myself.
+…Like I said, if Hokuto-senpai wasn’t there, I would’ve ran away myself.

 That’s just how mentally tiring it is to be alone with that masked freak.